 Suspension means the temporary loss of the right to attend a class or all classes, as well as the right to attend or participate in school activities and to be on school grounds.
-Suspension is normally a step taken only after other attempts have failed to correct undesirable behavior.
-Parents may be required to confer with a school administrator prior to the student's return to classes.
+Suspension is used for major infraction or when other means have been exhausted Parents may be required to confer with a school administrator prior to the student's return to classes.

 Whether students serve suspensions "in" or "out" of school, they will receive academic credit for work missed during the period of suspension, if the work is completed promptly and as was assigned.
 It shall be the responsibility of each student to make any arrangements necessary for the completion of such work.
-In school suspension will take place at the LOC.
-Students may be placed at the LOC/ISS for one to four days.
-Students may participate in extra /co-curricular events outside of the school day.